 For example, once you have a decent library of courses built up, you can start to sell them in bundles.
 You can also offer paid-for memberships that allow users to access unlimited courses.
 According to recent data, 36% of top course creators intend to sell membership and coaching in 2022.
 Another option is to create group packages for selling courses in bulk (e.g. to organizations).

 These smart options increase your margin compared to selling courses one by one.

 Thinkific doesn’t take any commission on courses sold!
 See full pricing here.

 3. Reporting and analytics

 Thinkific’s new Reporting platform was in Beta when we were reviewing it.
 At present, Thinkific reports on four areas: Revenue, Orders, Enrollments, and Student Engagement.
-Only available on the Pro + Growth add-on package.
+Only available on the Start + Growth add-on package.

 Data can be filtered by date, by course or product type, by whether customers are new or existing, and more.
 Charts and graphs make the data easy to understand.